Skip to content

 4. Document lookup: Retrieve related documents from D1 based on search results from Vectorize.

-5. Text generation: Pass both the original query and the retrieved documents as context to Workers AI text generation models to generation a response.
+5. Text generation: Pass both the original query and the retrieved documents as context to Workers AI text generation models to generate a response.